4.3 Ventilated workstations

 Fume hoods and fume benches have controls/alarm functions which warn when the extraction airflow rate is too low.
 Routine maintenance and repairs of fume hood/benches are conducted by facilities management.

-- Laboratory setups of open containers with flammable materials (ie not closed assemblies) shall be supervised by staff, if a loss of ventilation loss causes risk of forming an explosive atmosphere.
+- Laboratory setups of open containers with flammable materials (ie not closed assemblies) shall be supervised by staff, if a loss of ventilation causes risk of forming an explosive atmosphere.

 - During electrical or ventilation outages, close all containers with flammable material, shut down heating in the laboratory set-up and then close the hatch.
 Read more: 9.1 Plan of Action for Power and/or Ventilation Failure.